Project # 10062.CP

 The Coburn Hall Project was selected for Outstanding Design in 2021 by American School & University Architectural Portfolio.

-This project was originally published by Compass which is now part of The Vertex Companies, LLC.
+This project was originally awarded to Compass which is now part of The Vertex Companies, LLC.